metis-data/metis-book/docs/SetupMetis/Add Metis SDK to your code/JS Metis SDK/JS Metis SDK.md

 ## **Prerequisite**

 - A Metis account with a valid API key.
 [Create a project & generate API key](../../Create%20a%20project%20&%20generate%20API%20key.md)
-- OTEL
+- OpenTelemetry

 ## **Installation**

-If you are using ESM continue to the ESM installation page [JS Metis SDK installation with ESM](JS%20Metis%20SDK%20installation%20with%20ESM.md)
+If you are using ESM continue to the ESM installation page [Metis JS SDK - With ESM](JS%20Metis%20SDK%20installation%20with%20ESM.md)

 Run the following command to install the **SDK** and PG if it is not already installed: